ChescoV7/math-problems/ReadMe.md

 # Nebula

-Nebula is a minimalist, web-based game hub built and hosted on [GitHub Pages](https://chescov6.github.io).
+Nebula is a minimalist, web-based math quiz built and hosted on [Github](https://chescov6.github.io).
-Its goal is simple — provide a clean, distraction-free way to enjoy fun browser games.
+Its goal is simple — provide a clean, distraction-free way to enjoy fun math problems.

 ---

 ## Features

-- **Game Collection** – Play multiple browser-based games in one place
+- **Math Problems** – Really fun!
 - **Minimalist UI** – Clean, distraction-free design
 - **Fast & Lightweight** – Simple HTML, CSS, and JavaScript for speed
 - **Responsive** – Works on desktop and mobile (desktop recommended)